Epoch-Mengying/Generating-Poetry-with-Chatbot/ChatBot/README.md

-# handling attachments sample
-Bot Framework v4 handling attachments bot sample
+# ChatBot for poem generator

-This bot has been created using [Microsoft Bot Framework][1], it shows how to send outgoing attachments and how to save attachments to disk.
+This bot has been created using [Microsoft Bot Framework][1].
+It allow users to retrieve generated poems by typing texutal keywords, typing hyperlink of a image or uploading image attachments.

 ## Prerequisites
 - [Node.js][4] version 10.14 or higher